Vyral/anne-stewart-blog/_posts/2018-01-02-were-looking-for-a-talented-new-team-member.md

 {% include youtube.html %}

 We are currently on the lookout for an individual to join our growing team.
-We’re a team of do-ers here at Quinn Stewart Real Estate. **Our team sold over 100 properties last year and the average team member here makes over $100,000 per year, but that’s not what makes us unique.**
+We’re a team of doers here at Quinn Stewart Real Estate. **Our team sold over 100 properties last year and the average team member here makes over $100,000 per year, but that’s not what makes us unique.**

 What makes us unique is that we all truly care about one another and encourage each other in all aspects of life.
 We have a spirit of gratitude here, which we share regularly.
 I don’t think we’d have all the success we have had without those things.
-The atmosphere of fun, hard work, and success is infections.
+The atmosphere of fun, hard work, and success is infectious.
 We’re a team-oriented company because we all achieve more success together. **We’re here to help each other and support each other every day.**

 {% include pullquote.html %}